BevanR/5-and-5-is-9/README.md

 For example;

-- An document has two columns.
+- A container has two columns.
 - Both columns are 50% the width of the parent.
 - The width of the container is 9 pixels.
 - How wide should each column be?